• Send us a message

 Unlike standard employees, agency workers are not entitled to the same rights to return to work.
 Agency workers are not entitled to Statutory Maternity Leave, and a separate agreement will need to be made – either with the agency, or your business (as the hirer).

 Agency workers are entitled to Statutory Maternity Pay, but this is paid by the agency rather than the hirer.
+If you are unsure about how this applies to an employee, we can provide clear advice on pay and maternity rights in the UK.

 What is Shared Parental Leave?